madhan1310/blockchain-stock-analysis/README.md

 ## Showcase

 This project showcases the ability to work with big data tools, handle varied data sources, and derive meaningful insights from large-scale financial and blockchain datasets.

+## Repository Contents

+* `Configuration files/`: Contains configuration files for data ingestion

+* `Data files/`: Holds raw data used in the analysis

+* `Jupyter notebooks/`: Jupyter notebooks for data processing and analysis

+* `Output data/`: Stores processed and output data

+* `Project Report/`: Comprehensive project documentation

+* `scripts/`: Contains scripts for data processing and analysis

+* `README.md`: Overview of the project, including setup and execution instructions